munificent/craftinginterpreters/book/functions.md

 I think the latter is a better approach.
 Passing the wrong number of arguments is almost always a bug, and it's a mistake I do make in practice.
-Given that, the sooner the implementation draws my attention it, the better.
+Given that, the sooner the implementation draws my attention to it, the better.
 So for Lox, we'll take Python's approach.
 Before invoking the callable, we check to see if the argument list's length matches the callable's arity: